Periodic poling

 Periodic poling is a formation of layers with alternate orientation in a birefringent material.
 The domains are regularly spaced, with period in a multiple of the desired wavelength of operation.
 The structure is designed to achieve quasi-phase-matching (QPM) in the material.

 Periodically poled crystals are frequently used as nonlinear optical materials.
 They are more efficient at second-harmonic generation than crystals of the same material without periodic structure.
-The material for the crystals is usually a wide band gap inorganic crystal, or in some cases a suitable organic polymer.
+The material for the crystals is usually a wide-bandgap inorganic crystal, or in some cases a suitable organic polymer.
 Some popular materials in current use are potassium titanyl phosphate (KTP), lithium niobate, and lithium tantalate.

 The periodic structure is created in the crystal using a range of techniques.
 Pulsed electric field, electron bombardment, thermal pulsing, or other methods can be used to reposition the atoms in the lattice, creating oriented domains.
-This can be achieved either during the growth of the crystal, or subsequently.
+This can be achieved either during the growth of the crystal or subsequently.